Control of Localized Multiple Excitation Dark States in Waveguide QED

 In most cases, studies and experiments on subradiance focus on manipulating only a single excitation, i.e., they limit their scope to the lowest of the so-called Dicke manifold~\cite{Mirhosseini2019,Manzoni_2018,ballatine2021_2,kornovan2019,holzinger2021,Corzo2019,olmos2020,orell2022,chu2022,he2020,bigorda2022,bettles2016,Paulisch_2016}.
 Many-body subradiant states have attracted more interest only recently, but in general the preparation and manipulation of such states remains challenging as they are typically very delocalized.
 One option is to use more complex atomic emitters with several internal excited states.
 This allows to store several photons in a dark subspace, but they are tied to multipartite entanglement, which is fragile in general~\cite{Asenjo-Garcia2019,tudela2017,Holzinger_2020_2,Bigorda2022_2,chen2018}.
 For a chain of qubits coupled to a waveguide, dark states within the two-excitation sector have been classified into fermionic, dimerized or edge states among others~\cite{zhang2019,Albrecht_2019,henriet2019,zhang2019_2,bakkensen,Fang2014,zhong2020,sheremet2021waveguide,poshakinskiy2021,Poshakinskiy2021_2,jenkins2017,ke2019,masson2020,fayard2021,zhong2021}.
 Experimental preparation and control of such states remains challenging and only quite recently the two-excitation sector was probed experimentally with superconducting transmon qubits~\cite{Zanner2022}.

-In this work, we theoretically predict a new type of many-body dark states that emerge in arrays of qubits coupled to a 1D bath when the lattice constant is an integer of the guided mode wavelength.
-These dark states are built from antisymmetric superpositions of symmetric states, which are forbidden from decaying into the waveguide.
-Interestingly, the excitations are strongly localized in a small number of the qubits.
-For instance, we find that the fraction $2(N-2)/N$ of two excitations in a $N$ qubit array is stored in just two of the qubits, while a vanishing amount of the excitations in the remaining qubits completely inhibits decay into the waveguide, as shown by Fig.~\ref{fig1}(b).
+In this work, we theoretically predict a new type of many-body dark states for arrays of qubits coupled to a 1D bath.
+These states emerge when the lattice constant is an integer of the guided mode wavelength and are distinguished by strongly localized excitations.
+The states are built from antisymmetric superpositions of symmetric states, whose decay into the bath is forbidden due to destructive interference.
+For instance, we find that a large fraction $2(N-3)/(N-2)$ of two excitations stored in an $N$ qubit array settles in just two qubits, while a small fraction spreads along the remaining qubits to inhibit decay [see Fig.~\ref{fig1}(c)].
 We show below an analytical description for these states and characterize their spatial correlations.
-We also study spectral signatures of photon transport in the presence of these states.
-Finally, we propose a protocol that allows to store and release the excitations in a controlled fashion.
+We study spectral signatures of photon transport in the presence of these states.
+From these findings, we propose a realistic protocol to store and release microwave photons in a controlled fashion.
+Our work should lead to multiple opportunities within atomic physics and quantum optics, such as multi-photon memories for quantum repeaters, and unlock rich phenomena in ordered systems of long-range interacting quantum emitters, both in the linear and quantum many-body regimes.
+We also note that the high-fidelity preparation protocol presented in this work may inspire experimental confirmation and further the understanding of many-body subradiant states.